Kode-Monkey/Kode-Monkey.github.io/local_seo.md

 <h3>Online Reputation</h3>

-<p>Online Reputation shows you what customers / clients are saying about your business.
+<p>Online Reputation shows you what customers/clients are saying about your business.
 It will help improve your visibility in local search and provides progress reports to prove your business’s worth.</p>

 <p>We offer four (4) levels of Reputation Management: A <em>Do-It-Yourself (DIY)</em> - <em>DO-It-With-Me (DIWM)</em> - <em>DO-It-With-Me-Social (DIWMS)</em> - <em>DO-It-With-Me-Social + (DIWMS +)</em>. </p>
 <p>The <strong>DIY</strong> is the best solution for the individual who has more time and likes to take control of all aspects of their digital marketing and online presence.
 It provides you with an all-in-one suite of tools to help you monitor and manage reviews, listings, and social conversations online. </p>